sutra/spring-cache-redis-scored/src/site/markdown/index.md

 (see `org.oxerr.spring.cache.redis.scored.ScoredRedisCacheWriter`),
-this saves versioned data as sorted set in Redis with different scores, and always returns the newest versioned data, lets replay the above scenario, to demonstrate how `ScoredRedisCache` prevents stale data:
+this saves versioned data as sorted set in Redis with different scores, and always returns the newest versioned data, lets replay the above scenario, to demonstrate how `ScoredRedisCache` prevents stale data (see project `spring-cache-redis-scored-example-spring-cache-redis-scored`):

-1. The cached data is expired;
+1. The cached data is expired.
-2. Request A queries data from persistence layer, got old data(version 1);
+2. Request A queries data from persistence layer, got old data(version 1).
-3. Request B writes new data(version 2) into persistence layer;
+3. Request B writes new data(version 2) into persistence layer.
-4. **Request B writes new data(version 2) into cache with score 2;**
+4. **Request B writes new data(version 2) into cache with score 2.**
-5. Request A add old data(version 1) into cache with score 1;
+5. Request A adds old data(version 1) into cache with score 1.

-Now we have 2 verions of data in cache, the version 1 is score = 1, and the version 2 is score = 2.
+Now we have 2 versions of data in cache, the version 1 is score = 1, and the version 2 is score = 2.
 And when querying from cache,
 the newest version with maximum score(score = 2, version = 2) of data